Ys-Zhou/MyHexo/source/_posts/Processing.md

       - Provision more shards
   - Lambda processes shard data synchronously
     - Shards will not be released when data is being processed by Lambda

+## Anti-patterns
+- Long-running applications
+  - Max running time is 900s, use other services like Elastic Beanstalk
+- Dynamic websites
+  - Too much queries, use servers like EC2 instead
+- Stateful applications
+  - Lambda is stateless, use DynamoBD to store stateful data or use stateful services

+# AWS Glue

+- ETL service